webxos/macroslow/chimera/chimera_readme.md

+### 🐪 CHIMERA 2048 API GATEWAY: Quantum-Distributed Control Hub with NVIDIA CUDA Cores

+*Quantum-Enhanced Hybrid API Gateway and MCP Server with NVIDIA CUDA Cores CHIMERA HUB is a quantum-distributed, self-regenerative hybrid API gateway and Model Context Protocol (MCP) server, supercharged with NVIDIA CUDA Cores to power the CHIMERA 2048 agentic system.
+It orchestrates four CHIMERA HEADS, each a self-contained model with 512-bit AES encryption, collectively forming a 2048-bit AES-equivalent quantum-simulated security layer.
+Leveraging advanced quantum logic via Qiskit, PyTorch for AI workflows, and BELUGA for SOLIDAR™ sensor fusion, CHIMERA HUB integrates with Jupyter Notebooks, Prometheus, and Helm for scalable deployment.
+The hub's self-regenerative architecture enables each head to rebuild itself using data from the other three, ensuring continuous operation.
+The MAML (Markdown as Medium Language) protocol drives secure, executable workflows, making CHIMERA HUB a powerhouse for AI, quantum computing, and secure data processing.*

-🐪 CHIMERA API GATEWAY: Quantum-Distributed Control Hub with NVIDIA CUDA Cores CHIMERA HUB is a quantum-distributed, AI-driven control hub optimized for the CHIMERA 2048 agentic system, supercharged with NVIDIA CUDA Cores to deliver unparalleled computational power.
+### 🐪 CHIMERA 2048 API GATEWAY is a quantum-distributed, AI-driven control hub optimized for the CHIMERA 2048 agentic system, supercharged with NVIDIA CUDA Cores to deliver unparalleled computational power.
 Integrated with Jupyter Notebooks, Prometheus, and Helm charts, it leverages the MAML (Markdown as Medium Language) protocol to orchestrate four CHIMERA HEADS, each secured with 512-bit AES encryption, collectively forming a 2048-bit AES-equivalent quantum-simulated security layer.
 The hub supports BELUGA sensor fusion, PyTorch for high-performance AI workflows, and Qiskit for quantum mathematics, ensuring robust processing for the Model Context Protocol (MCP).
 Copyright: © 2025 Webxos.
 All Rights Reserved.

-Licensed under MIT for research and prototyping with attribution.Maintained by: WebXOS Research Group (webxos.netlify.app)License Inquiries: legal@webxos.ai
-🧠 Key Features
+### 🧠 Key Features

 NVIDIA CUDA Cores Integration: Harnesses NVIDIA CUDA Cores for accelerated PyTorch workflows and Qiskit quantum simulations, achieving up to 15 TFLOPS throughput.
 Four CHIMERA HEADS: Each head operates with 512-bit AES encryption, combining to form a 2048-bit AES-equivalent quantum-simulated security layer.